ralna/GALAHAD/doc/C/rst-dir/struct_sha_control_type.rst

 the minimum number of entries in a reduced row that are required if a further level of recuresion is allowed (Alg.
 2.4)

+.. index:: pair: variable; average_off_diagonals
+.. _doxid-structsha__control__type_1a957fc1f4f26eeef3b0951791ff972e8e:

+.. ref-code-block:: cpp
+	:class: doxyrest-title-code-block

+	bool average_off_diagonals

+select if pairs of off-diagonal Hessian estimates are to be averaged on return.
+Otherwise pick the value from the upper triangle

 .. index:: pair: variable; space_critical
 .. _doxid-structsha__control__type_1a957fc1f4f26eeef3b0951791ff972e8d: